-- When Homer Simpson needed flowers for a parade float he took all of the ones from the Flanders garden.
+- The Simpsons: When Homer Simpson needed flowers for a parade float he took all of the ones from the Flanders garden.
 Flanders didn't really have a problem with this, but questioned the point of salting the soil so nothing would grow again.

 Ned: Uh, excuse me neighbour, I couldn't help but notice you picked pretty much all of my flowers

 Homer: Can't make a float without flowers!